stuart264/NTP/README.md

 Stratum 1 NTP Server based on an ESP8266 processor and a Ublox Neo8 GPS Module - Codename "Amarantha" Based around the design and code of Cristiano Monteiro <cristianomonteiro@gmail.com>
 https://github.com/Montecri/GPSTimeServer
-That is based on the work of Bruce E. Hall, W8BH <bhall66@gmail.com>
+based on the work of Bruce E. Hall, W8BH <bhall66@gmail.com>
 and the contributors on the Arduino forums https://forum.arduino.cc/t/ntp-time-server/192816/19

 Modifications by myself are:-